howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 2. We export the `HttpClientModule`, `ApolloModule`, `HttpLinkModule` to make them "public" when `GraphQLModule` is imported in another module.
 In fact, if you don't export, it stays private, visible only to other component declared in this module.
 You can find more information in [NgModule FAQs](https://angular.io/guide/ngmodule-faq#what-should-i-export)
 3. We inject the `Apollo` and `HttpLink` to be able to configure them
 4. We create a `link` by providing the `URI` (i.e. your actual GraphQL endpoint) to the `.create` method of the `HttpLink` instance.
 You'll replace the placeholder `__SIMPLE_API_ENDPOINT__` with your actual endpoint in a bit
-3. Now you instantiate the `ApolloClient` by passing in the `link` created and an `InMemoryCache` cache instance.
+5. Now you instantiate the `ApolloClient` by passing in the `link` created and an `InMemoryCache` cache instance.
+You can also use `new InMemoryCache({ dataIdFromObject: o => (o as GraphCoolObject).id })` and have all your objects in `types.ts` extend a common interface names `GraphCoolObject` with an `id: string;` property to specify how Apollo will identify and de-duplicate the objects returned from the server.
 The `HttpLink` is a replacement for `createNetworkInterface` from Apollo Client 1.0

 Finally, we export the `GraphQLModule`.